Ejay02/autobot-be/readme.md

 - **GET /api/autobots/:id/posts**: Retrieve all posts for a specific Autobot.
 - **GET /api/posts/:postId/comments**: Retrieve comments for a specific post.

-### Real-Time UI

-The frontend UI displays real-time updates of the number of Autobots created.
-It uses WebSockets to push updates to the FE.

 ### Rate Limiting